-Legal studies at VMU were restored and prepared according to the model of Western universities.
-The choice was determined by the demand for highly qualified lawyers who would possess wide liberal education, fluency in legal English and ability to work in both Lithuania and abroad.
+Legal studies at VMU were prepared according to the model of Western universities.
+This model was chosen in no small part due to demand for highly qualified lawyers who would possess a wide liberal education, fluency in legal English and ability to work in both Lithuania and abroad.
 Currently, the faculty provides integrated studies of law, which encompass the Bachelor’s and Master’s level studies.
 For the graduates, the degree of the Master of Law and the professional qualification of a lawyer are awarded.

-Upon graduation, students of the Faculty of Law can also get the Michigan State University Certificate in Transnational Law in addition to their VMU Master’s degree diploma.
+Students of the Faculty of Law have the opportunity to get the Michigan State University Certificate in Transnational Law, in addition to their VMU Master’s degree diploma.
 The certificate testifies that the faculty’s alumnus has passed the main courses of international law and has a good command of legal English.
 VMU is the first university in Lithuania and one of the few in Europe to have signed an agreement of such kind with one of the most prestigious universities in the USA.

-Qualified scientists and specialists of their fields (civil, criminal, administrative law and other legal areas) are teaching at the faculty, ensuring that the necessary knowledge and skills needed for professionally practicing lawyers in Lithuania are imparted upon the students.
+Well qualified scientists and specialists of their fields (civil, criminal, administrative law and other legal areas) are teaching at the faculty, ensuring that the knowledge and skills required by professionally practicing lawyers in Lithuania are imparted upon the students.
 Since many of the teachers are practicing lawyers, the students are acquainted not only with all essential elements of the law in Lithuania, but also with the issues that the lawyers face when applying the law in practical situations, which are frequently looked at during the lectures.

-Considering it one of their top priorities, scientists at the faculty pay due attention to the infl uence of globalization on legal issues.
-The study material is kept fresh and relevant thanks to innovative scientific research, which is carried out to tackle the hot-button issue of globalization and the problems it brings to the law.
-Research results are presented at special conferences organized by the faculty and the English-language scientific journal Baltic Journal of Law & Politics, published by the Faculty of Law in collaboration with the Faculty of Political Science and Diplomacy.
+Considering it one of their top priorities, scientists at the faculty pay due attention to the influence of globalization on legal issues.
+The study material is kept fresh and relevant.
+Research results are presented at special conferences organized by the faculty and the Baltic Journal of Law & Politics, an English-language scientific journal published by the Faculty of Law in collaboration with the Faculty of Political Science and Diplomacy.

-A large part of the subjects off ered by the VMU Faculty of Law are taught by lawyers and legal experts from higher education institutions in the United States, the United Kingdom, Switzerland, Italy, Spain and other countries.
-Ample attention is given to the knowledge of legal English, therefore the faculty graduates are able to analyze legal documents written in English and compete with the best lawyers in Western Europe, apply for positions at European and international institutions.
+A large part of the subjects offered by the VMU Faculty of Law are taught by lawyers and legal experts from higher education institutions in the United States, the United Kingdom, Switzerland, Italy, Spain and other countries.

 Faculty In Brief